zama-ai/fhevm/.github/ISSUE_TEMPLATE/docs_bug_report.md

 ---
-name: Documentation Bug Report
+name: Documentation Bug Report / Unclear Documentation
 about: Use this template to report issues, inconsistencies, or inaccuracies in our documentation.
+Or to report sections of our documentation that are unclear, confusing, or require further explanation.
 title: ""
 labels: bug, documentation
 assignees: ""